sirfrancis553544/sirfrancis553544/README.md

 - 🏮 Living in china and learning Chines, 您好！
 - 🤓 Just something I'm working on to help me [study](https://gentle-retreat-64574.herokuapp.com/)
 - 👨‍🎓 Always learning
-- 🥅 2020 Goals: Learn MERN stack
+- 🥅 2020 Goals: Master MERN stack
 - 👨‍🔧 If you are hiring, 2020 opined up my schedule 📅

 ### Contact me: